Athletes

 Sarah Nurse - broadcast, DEI & NHL-NHLPA only

-Women’s Hockey — Sarah is a 2022 Olympic Champion for Team Canada and a 2024 World Champion.
-A professional hockey player for PWHL Toronto having signed a three year deal that will keep her hometown region of the Greater Toronto Area through the 2025-26 season.
+Women’s Hockey — Sarah is a 2022 Olympic Champion for Team Canada and a 2024 IIHF Women’s World Champion.
+A professional hockey player for PWHL Toronto (now renamed Toronto SCEPTRES) having signed a three year deal that will keep her hometown region of the Greater Toronto Area through the 2025-26 season.
 She is a native of Hamilton which is west of Toronto.

 She is a graduate of the University of Wisconsin and a 3x IIHF World Champion alongside of her 2 Olympic medals in her career.
 At the Beijing 2022 Winter Olympic Games, Sarah broke all previously held scoring records for the men’s & women’s tournament.